anytizer/ocunit/README.md

 # OCUnit

-Merchant oriented test scripts for [OpenCart](https://github.com/opencart/opencart/) based on [PHPUnit](https://phpunit.de) that destroys the defaults and builds your own.
+Merchant oriented test scripts for [OpenCart](https://github.com/opencart/opencart/) based on [PHPUnit](https://phpunit.de).
+It destroys the default settings and builds your own.

 ---